 Begin with companies whose products you use and are very familiar with.
 It will be a great deal easier to promote a product you believe in.
 Product expertise is another precious asset.
 The more you know about the various product lines available from your sponsors, your promotional activities will be more effective.

 I will give you a little advanced notice when contacting large lure manufacturers or any large companies in general: Prepare yourself for the word NO. These companies receive thousands of letters per year from people just like you.
-Do not let this discourage you, keep on soliciting other companies and eventually it will all work out.
+Do not let this discourage you.
+Keep on soliciting other companies, and eventually, it will all work out.

-Document all of your actions and send frequent updates to the company detailing your activities.
-If you get an article written about you in the paper or a magazine and you mention your sponsors, send them a copy.
-You just do not want them to forget who you are.
+Document all your actions and send frequent updates to the company detailing your activities.
+If you get an article written about you in the paper or a magazine and mention your sponsors, send them a copy.
+You do not want them to forget who you are.
 Most companies will require you to send them quarterly updates.
 Name recognition is a huge benefit for you and your sponsors.

 With the tighter corporate budgets and increasing payouts in professional bass fishing, it is essential to understand business activities and how to use them to your advantage.
 I firmly believe that you will be ten steps ahead of the pack if you go to college and get a degree.
 My degree major was Business Management and Marketing.
 Although not directly related to the fishing industry, I viewed the courses I took from different angles until they related to fishing.
 It can also be beneficial to get experience in retail sales.
 Even if it is simply working part-time at your local Wal-Mart in the sporting goods department, you better understand customer relations, consumer buying habits, and the principles of salesmanship.

 This article was designed solely to help individuals understand the business side of bass fishing.
 The information is intended to be a basic guideline and not the only "right" way to approach potential sponsors.
 The individual needs and results will vary, and your approach should be adjusted to best suit your objectives.